- Go to Settings > Web and mobile monitoring > Advanced setup.

 Available page data sources

-The Expression type to capture list provides you with the following data sources from which you can extract the user's identifier:
+The Source type list provides you with the following data sources from which you can extract the user's identifier:

 - CSS selector: use when the user's identifier is visible on your page.
 This mechanism will capture the first match's